The Quinceañera Experts at Your Service

 Quinceañera and the Hispanic culture

 The Fiesta de Quinceañera or Fiesta de quinceaños has cultural roots from Mesoamerica and is now widely celebrated throughout the Americas.
 The girl celebrating her 15th birthday is the quinceañera, which literally translates to the feminine form of “15-year-old.”.
 In America, the term quinceañera is used to refer to the celebration honoring the girl celebrating her 15th birthday.
 In most Latin and Spanish countries, the term is only used to refer to the honoree.
-Let’s learn more about this wonderful celebration that rooted from a very rich culture.
+Let’s learn more about this wonderful celebration rooted from a very rich culture.

 The First and The Best in Birthday Parties

 Talking about Quinceañeras, we take pride in having the longest experience in making this celebration memorable.
 In fact, in the history of Utah transportation services, VIP Limousine was the first company to hold a quinceañera in a limousine.
+Yes, we are the first!
 The Hispanic community is very close to the hearts of VIP’s team members, especially the owner, Jeff Netto.
 This is also the reason that he trained the team well to provide the best quinceañera experience the quince and her family ever hoped for.